LinksConnecting you to trusted sources

-The Center for Addictions Research of BC at the University of Victoria released in January 2017 ‘Clearing the Air: a systematic review of the harms and benefits of e-cigarettes and vapour devices’.
+The Canadian Institute for Substance Use Research at the University of Victoria released in January 2017 ‘Clearing the Air: a systematic review of the harms and benefits of e-cigarettes and vapour devices’.

 Tim Stockwell, an investigator on this review, stated:

 “The public has been misled about the risks of e-cigarettes.
 Many people think they are as dangerous as smoking tobacco but the evidence shows this is completely false.”

 ‘Nicotine without Smoke‘ is over 200 pages investigating the scientific research on vaping by an agency that has been an authority in medicine for 500 years.

 “… the hazard to health arising from long-term vapour inhalation from the e-cigarettes available today is unlikely to exceed 5% of the harm from smoking tobacco….in the interests of public health it is important to promote the use of e-cigarettes…”

 Public Health England’s purpose is to protect and improve the health of the public.
 Their 113 page, ‘E-cigarettes: an evidence update’, assessed the harm reduction potential of vaping.

 “An expert review of the latest evidence concludes that e-cigarettes are around 95% safer than smoked tobacco and they can help smokers to quit.”

 DANA promotes evidence based practice in research and interventions in Alcohol, Tobacco and Other Drug-related applications.
 DANA Position Statement on E-Cigarettes 2017, recognizes vaping as a harm reduction strategy.

 “DANA supports: The use of e-cigarettes as a harm replacement tool or cessation aid for smokers who cannot quit with approved therapies.”